 We always use the same basis of $N$ for describing the form on $N$, $\bar c_2(Z)$ and $\Amp$.
 For all blocks we consider, it turns out to be possible to choose a basis for $N$ that consists of the edges of $\Amp$, and in the tables we always use such a basis.

 Note that this means that the sign of $\bar c_2(Z)$ is meaningful.
 Multiplying all elements of the basis by $-1$ preserves the intersection form, but reverses the signs of $\bar c_2(Z)$ and $\Amp$ together.
 For instance, if $N$ has rank 1, choosing $\Amp$ amounts to designating one of the two generators of $N$ to be positive.
-Whether $\bar c$ evaluates to, say, 2 or $-2$ mod 24 on the positive generator then has an invariant meaning, and can affect the homeomorphism class of the extra-twisted connected sums built from the block.
+Whether $\bar c_2(Z)$ evaluates to, say, 2 or $-2$ mod 24 on the positive generator then has an invariant meaning, and can affect the homeomorphism class of the extra-twisted connected sums built from the block.

 \begin{rmk} If $Z$ is a building block then so is its complex conjugate $\overline Z$, \ie the same smooth manifold, but with the complex structure $J$ replaced by $-J$.
 This reverses the orientation of $Z$, but preserves it on $\kd$, so the sign of the dual map $g : N^* \to H^4(Z)$ is reversed.
 At the same time, the Kähler cone of $\kd$ is multiplied by $-1$, so $Z$ and $\overline Z$ are indistinguishable by our topological data.
-This is quite reasonable, since we would expect it to be possible to deform $Z$ to a building block with a real structure, and hence to its complex conjugate. \end{rmk}
+This is quite reasonable, since in many cases it is clearly possible to deform $Z$ to a building block with a real structure, and hence to its complex conjugate. \end{rmk}